-Students enrolling in at least six credits for the summer 2022 semester who submit their 2021-2022 Free Application for Federal Student Aid (FAFSA) no later than June 30th, 2022, may be eligible for federal and institutional summer aid.
-At The University of Montana the Summer 2022 Semester is considered part of the 2021-2022 academic year.
-Session dates and deadlines may be found at the Registrars Summer Semester website.
+Students enrolling in at least six credits for the summer 2023 semester who submit their 2022-2023 Free Application for Federal Student Aid (FAFSA) no later than June 30th, 2023, may be eligible for federal and institutional summer aid.
+At The University of Montana the Summer 2023 Semester is considered part of the 2022-2023 academic year.
+Session dates and deadlines may be found on the UM Summer website.

 Summer Financial Aid FAQ

-Students who submit the Summer 2022 Financial Aid Application will automatically be considered for the Federal Pell Grant if they have not already reached the annual maximum.
+Students who submit the Summer 2023 Financial Aid Application will automatically be considered for the Federal Pell Grant if they have not already reached the annual maximum.
 Students who attend 12 or more credits both Autumn and Spring should be enrolled in at least 6 credits in the summer term to be considered for additional Pell Grant funding.

 Work Study Information:

-Spring Work Study positions end on May 5, 2022.
-Students who have not been approved for a Summer Work Study position must stop work on May 5, 2022.
-Students who have been offered Summer Work Study pay begin their summer position as early as May 8, 2022.There are two types of Summer Work Study: In-school Summer Work Study, and Summer Work Study Only.
+Spring Work Study positions end on May 12, 2023.
+Students who have not been approved for a Summer Work Study position must stop work on May 17, 2023.
+Students who have been offered Summer Work Study pay begin their summer position as early as May 20, 2023.There are two types of Summer Work Study: In-school Summer Work Study, and Summer Work Study Only.

 Types of Summer Work Study